acid-boi/iitb-assignments/softwareLab/week-2/readme.md

 ### Demonstration

 A working demonstration of this script has been recorded and is available in the repository as a GIF:
+Please note that since providing the API keys wasn't viable, I have provided a working demo video, if needed, i can present it during the viva.

 ![Weather Bot Demo](output.gif)